kasul092/todo/README.md

 ## Introduction

-ToDo is command line task manager.
+MyTask is command line task manager.
 It is a command line utility to add, delete, update and display the tasks.
 It is a powerful task manager written in Python.
 It uses SQLite3 database to store the tasks.

 ## Features